-The best way to determine this is by scheduling a no fee evaluation with our St. Petersburg injury attorneys.
-Hire our team so we can help you understand what you may be able to recover in your particular case.
+The best way to determine this is by scheduling a no-fee evaluation with our St. Petersburg injury attorneys.
+Hire our team so we can help you understand what you may be able to recover in your particular accident claim.

 What Damages Can I Recover After a Car Accident?

-While PIP covers medical bills and lost wages, only 80% of your medical costs are covered and just 60% of your lost earnings up to $10,000.
-You are limited to just $10,000 in PIP coverage.
+While PIP insurance covers medical bills and lost wages, only 80% of your medical costs are covered, and just 60% of your lost earnings up to $10,000.
+You’re limited to just $10,000 in PIP insurance coverage.

 If your medical expenses exceed $10,000, or your injuries are considered very serious, you have the right to file a lawsuit against the at-fault driver.
 This also allows you to seek compensation for the damages you have suffered and at least gain economic security.

-There are two broad forms of compensation available in a car accident lawsuit.
+There are two broad forms of compensation available in a car accident claim.